ShahriyarH10/aiub-course-selector-pro/README.md

 - Time clash detection
 - Preferred section and class matching
 - Better plan summary and logs
-- Windows and macOS builds
+- Windows, macOS, and Linux builds

 ## Screenshots
 the screenshots and gif added below for better understanding.